eisbear2020/rule_switching/results/quantitative_analysis.md

 * RULE 1: light, RULE 2: west

+**Overall distance**:
+* calculate pair-wise cos distance between trials of RULE 1 and RULE 2 for each spatial bin
+* plot average/SEM of these pair-wise distances for each spatial bin
+* normalization: divide average of across-rule cos distances by within rule cos distance for each spatial bin

 ![alt text](../plots/quant_transition_cos.png)

 * above plot considers union of all trials
 * can we tell something from different results of the normalization by rule 1 and rule b?

+**Separating trials**:
+* for each spatial bin and trial after the switch:
+    * pair-wise cos differences between trail and each trial before the switch --> get array for all comparisons
+    * taking the average

 ![alt text](../plots/quant_transition_cos_trials.png)